Sjeiti/ronvalstarnl/src/data/markdown/post_page-transitions.md

 ### Page height and left or right

-It is a bit more difficult to see with an `<iframe>` but we still haven't done anything about the changing page height.
+It is a bit more difficult to see with an `<iframe />` but we still haven't done anything about the changing page height.

 The previous example does look a bit weird when you go from 'contact' to 'home' in that it still animates from right to left.
 It would be nice to have it change direction depending on the direction of the menu item.